amrithub/T1A1/README.md

 3. The default look of GUI applications  in Java using the Swing toolkit is very different from native applications.
 Language Limited Latency Critical Tuning.
 3. Java has  inefficient Architecture.

+#### Q7. **Identify TWO ethical issues from the areas below and discuss the extent to which an IT professional is ethically responsible in terms of the issue**
+Among the given list, I'd like to choose the following issues:

+1. intellectual property, copyright, and acknowledgement:
+Intellectual property is protected by laws specific to the expression of an idea.
+Copyright is the law specific to the expression of ideas in visual or audio form.
+Unlike a trademark that indicates a specific item or design is protected, copyright covers a different expression of thought.
+As an IT professional, one should be quite aware of the copyright rules and regulatoins regarding the use of any other's idea.
+Intellectual property rights include patents, copyright, industrial design rights, trademarks, plant variety rights, trade dress, geographical indications, and in some jurisdictions trade secrets.
+Being an IT professional and specifically  talking about intellectual property regarding software and other IT products, Software copyright is used by Software Developers and proprietary software companies to prevent the unauthorized copying of their software.
+Free and open source licenses also rely on copyright law to enforce their terms.
+For instance, copyleft licenses impose a duty on licensees to share their modifications to the work with the user or copy owner under some circumstances.
+No such duty would apply had the software in question been in the public domain.
+To use other's creativity or design is the violation of intellectual property.
+The moment an idea or creative concept is documented on paper or electronically it is automatically protected by copyright in Australia.
+In Australia, copyright law is governed by the Copyright Act 1968 (Cth) (Copyright Act), and is administered by the Department of Communications and the Arts.Intellectual property (IP) and other intangible assets that relate to doing business include patents, trade marks, designs, and secret processes and formulae (Copyright Act Australia, 1968).
+2. criminal acts such as theft, fraud, trafficking and distribution of prohibited

 #### **Q8:Explain control flow, using an example from the Ruby programming language**
 A program control flow (or flow of control) is the order, from the start to the end, in which individual statements, instructions or function calls of a program are executed.
 Control flow diagram shows the step by step operation of a program and different symbols are used for input/output (Rhombic), operation (rectangle), start (oval) and so on.